 The function h meets all the conditions of Rolle’s theorem.
 In particular, h (a) = h (b) = 0 since at the endpoint the two graphs intersect and the distance between them is zero.
 You can also verify this by substituting first x = a and then x = b into h.
 Therefore, by Rolle’s theorem there is a number x = c between a and b such that .
 So we’ll find the derivative and substitute in x = c.

 This last equation is very important and will come back in the second act and elsewhere.

-I don’t like this proof because you have to know to set up the function h at the beginning.
+I don’t like this proof because you must know to set up the function h at the beginning.
 It is “legal” to do that, but how do you know to do it?
-On the other hand doing things like that is something that has to be done sometimes and students need to know this too.
-But we’ll see and easier way in the next post.
+On the other hand, doing things like that is something that has to be done sometimes and students need to know this too.
+But we’ll see an easier way in the next post.